The Word of God:

 Again, the apostle John declares that he himself witnessed the events that he relates, and that for this reason his story is authentic.
 In the introduction to his First Epistle he writes: "I am writing to you to tell you of him who is the Word of Life; of the events in his career from the beginning; of that which we ourselves heard from him; of that which we saw with our own eyes; of that which we observed in him, and which was so close to us that we could touch it with our hands.
 In this way we learned beyond a doubt that in him the true life was made manifest.
 We saw it before our eyes and therefore can bear witness to it."
 He also denies any kind of "inspiration" by the "Holy Ghost" in connection with his gospel and his epistles.
 The same thing is true of the gospels of Matthew and Mark, and of the various epistles.
 All of these epistles deal with contemporary matters, and were occasioned by inquiries and reports that were sent in by Christian congregations.
 The teachings, explanations, exhortations, and warnings contained in these epistles are such as would be addressed by any pastor to distant flocks.

 The foregoing implies no denial of the fact that a spirit from God carried to the apostles those Christian truths that appear here and there in their epistles.
 But there is nothing to prove that these truths were withheld from them until they were actually engaged in committing their epistles to writing.
 On the contrary, the members of the Christian congregations are expressly reminded in some of these passages that these truths have already been proclaimed to them in the past by word of mouth.
 At all events, the apostles do not say that their epistles were inspired by the Holy Ghost.
 It is therefore obvious to every honest student of the Bible that the authors of the books of the New Testament say nothing about having received their writings through "inspiration by the Holy Ghost," with the exception of John in The Revelation.
 As for the gospels and epistles of Luke and John, the proof that they were written without any supernatural aid or intervention is their own statement to that effect.
 It follows that the Christian churches cannot produce from the New Testament itself any proof of their doctrine of inspiration.
 Neither has God's Spirit at any time declared the books of the New Testament to be "inspired writing."
 The only two ways by which the New Testament could possibly be proved to be inspired, are therefore eliminated from consideration.
-[Tibbs' note: with regard to 2 Timothy 3:16, "all scripture is God-breathed" or "inspired" go to The Word of God 1: The Bible or Spirit Communication? on this website].

 Hence only this fact remains: The authors of the New Testament writings wrote of their own choice and on the basis of their purely human knowledge, with the exception of The Revelation of John.
 Some wrote as eye- and ear-witnesses of that which they describe; others had made careful investigation among such as had been eye- and ear-witnesses of the facts that they report.
 Their accounts therefore justly laid claim to trustworthiness as long as the reports of their own hands were extant.
 They contained the truth.
 Whether a truth is obtained by purely human ways or by inspiration of God's Spirit does not in any way affect the truth; for truth remains truth, regardless of the manner by which it comes to us.